 You can either stick to the well-defined path, or go onto the ridge and walk straight up the side of the hill.
-The ridge is a little rocky and can be slippery underfoot, whereas the main path provides a good surface most of the way up to the top.
+The ridge is a little rocky and can be slippery underfoot.
+The main path provides a good surface most of the way up to the top.

 At the summit, you’ll see the Diamond Jubilee Topscope, which will help you to identify the hills you can see.
 The view from up there is incredible on a clear day.

-From there, you can either head back down to the car park the way you came or walk down the other side of the Beacon.
-If you go down the other side of the Beacon, When you get to the direction stone further down the hill, you can either go right towards St Anne’s Well or go left straight down the side of the steep hill to get to the Brewer’s Arms.
+From there, you can either head back down to the car park the way you came, or walk down the other side of the Beacon.
+If you go down the other side of the Beacon, you’ll reach a direction stone further down the hill.
+You can either go right towards St Anne’s Well or left straight down the side of the steep hill to get to the Brewer’s Arms.
 Head back towards the Beacon to regain the tourist track that will take you back to Beacon Road Car park.

 Walking the Herefordshire Beacon

 The next of my Malvern Hills walks is the Herefordshire Beacon.
 Much like walking straight up the Worcestershire Beacon, this is an invigorating walk that doesn’t require much of a time commitment.
 In fact, you could probably make it up to the top and back down in half an hour if you kept up a good pace.
-Refreshments are available at Sally’s Place coffee shop opposite the car park and public toilets are just around the corner from Sally’s Place.
+Refreshments are available at Sally’s Place coffee shop opposite the car park.
+Public toilets are just around the corner from Sally’s Place.

 Park at the British Camp car park and take the path at the edge of the car park nearest to the road.
 Keep following this path and you’ll soon be able to see the ramparts at the top of the Herefordshire Beacon.
 If in doubt, keep going up!

 Whilst there’s no landmark or Toposcope at the top of the Herefordshire Beacon, it is no less impressive.
-In fact, it is one of the most awaesome examples of an Iron-Age hill fort that you can see in the UK.
-The view from the top is stunning, particularly when you look along to see the rest of the Malvern Hills stretching out before you.
+In fact, it is one of the most awaesome examples of an Iron-Age hill fort in the UK.
+The view from the top is stunning.
+Particularly when you look along to see the rest of the Malvern Hills stretching out before you.

 To descend the Herefordshire Beacon, you can either go back down the way you came up, or take one of the paths on the side of the hill that go in the direction you’ve come from.
 Some paths give a spectacular view of the now disused reservoir at the foot of the British Camp.

 If you’re looking for a strenuous walk with fewer people around, I’d suggest exploring my favourite spot on the Malverns.
 There’s a clocktower on West Malvern Road, behind which is an incredibly steep track upwards.
-You can park at the North Quarry or Tank Quarry car park, or alternatively there is some on-road parking available near to the clocktower.
+You can park at the North Quarry or Tank Quarry car park.
+Alternatively, there is some on-road parking available near to the clocktower.

 Find the clocktower itself and walk around it towards the hills.
-There are a few different paths when you leave the clocktower, but they all lead the same way – straight up the side of the hill.
+There are a few different paths when you leave the clocktower.
+They all lead the same way though, straight up the side of the hill.
 You’ll think you’ve gone wrong because walking up here is a real challenge.
 But keep going, it’s worth it.

-There’s no real right or wrong path from here.
-If you get to the very top of the hill and go right, you can keep going to the end of the hills and eventually make your way down to the road.
+As with many Malvern Hills walks, there’s no real right or wrong path from here.
+If you get to the very top of the hill and go right, you can keep going to the end of the hills.
+Then you’ll eventually make your way down to the road.
 If you go to the top and turn left, you can meet up with the gravel tourist track.
 This takes you in the direction of the Worcestershire Beacon.
-Alternatively, you can take a well-defined spiral path off to the left which will bring you back down onto the tourist track further down.
+Alternatively, you can take a well-defined spiral path off to the left.
+This will bring you back down onto the tourist track further down.
 From there, turn right to go towards St Anne’s Well Cafe, or turn left to go back towards the car parks and clock tower.